 The whole industry is experiencing severe financial difficulties due to the nationwide lockdown since published materials held in various warehouses for dispatch and distribution to national bookshops and suppliers for the new academic year were unable to be cleared.
 Authors and publishers have taken a backseat with shops closing and online book delivery taking a backseat until lately.

 Until the outbreak of the Pandemic, people preferred reading physical books over audiobooks or eBooks.
 However, now considering the hygiene issue, people have significantly shifted their reading options.
 Initially, self-publishing was seen as a medium to democratize the process of book publishing for aspiring authors and writers who had less or no direct access to the market.

-The publishing industry witnessed a notable increase in the sale of eBooks and readership as well.
+The Self–Publishing industry witnessed a notable increase in the sale of eBooks and readership as well.
 More number of newbie authors started enquiring about self-publishing and promotion.
 Self-publishing platforms gave a new reality and boosted the authors who the traditional publishers denied.
 It also gave birth to many new authors in India during the ongoing Pandemic.
 Surprisingly, self-publishing used to be associated with a stigma.
 Still, the recent financial success of numerous self-published books, particularly during the Pandemic, has transformed the whole self-publishing landscape.